paulbradshaw/jsintro/README.md

 Log in to GitHub and go to the repository at [https://github.com/paulbradshaw/jsintro](https://github.com/paulbradshaw/jsintro)

-Click on the *clone* button in the upper right corner: it looks like a TV/monitor with a downward arrow.
+Click on the *fork* button in the upper right corner to add it to your own GitHub.

+Then, in your new, forked, version of this repo click on the **clone or download** button: it looks like a TV/monitor with a downward arrow.
 You can find it next to the **Download ZIP** button.

 ![](https://raw.githubusercontent.com/paulbradshaw/jsintro/master/clone.png)